How to Perform a Factory Reset on Your Android Device (The Right Way)

 image

-How to perform Recovery Mode
+How to Factory Reset Using Recovery Mode

 recovery mode